motilals/fabzero/Vin.md

  - Path - > Stroke to path
  - Export file in **.png** format

 **sending file to Roland GS24 Vinyl cutter**
 Next , open **fabmodules.org** (alternatively can be done though **mods.cba.mit.edu**)
 - set Input format as image (.png), then select desired file as input, set output format as Roland Vinyl (.camm) , output force (g) as 80 and velocity cm/s as 20.
 Then, click "process" button and select "cut Vinyl" from the drop down menu. click "Calculate" to set the exact path of the cutter, Pressing the "Save" button will save the file in (.camm) format., which can then be send to the Roland GS-24 Vinyl cutter for cutting.

-*It is necessary to carefully select the origin of the cutter head before starting the process.
+*It is necessary to carefully select the origin of the cutter head before starting the process and also ascertaining the appropriate pressure of the cutter*

 *Tips for Loading the vinyl into the printer*

 *While loading the Vinyl(The maximum width of vinyl roll is 62 cms.)
 Care should be taken to align the vinyl roll parallel to the alignment markings on output side of the cutter.